examdawn/content/NEP2020/2024/BCA/3rdsem/cs/important/ImpIA2.md

 - Already Answered

 ### Q13.
 What is docking and undocking in visual studio?
+Docking and undocking in Visual Studio for Windows Forms refers to the ability to arrange controls within a form.
+Docking allows a control to attach itself to one of the edges of its parent container, automatically resizing to fill the available space.
+This is useful for creating layouts that adapt to different form sizes and orientations.
+Undocking, on the other hand, allows a control to be separated from its parent container, enabling it to float freely or be moved to another location, such as a different monitor. [[1](https://learn.microsoft.com/en-us/dotnet/desktop/winforms/controls/how-to-dock-and-anchor?view=netdesktop-9.0)]

 ### Q14.
 Explain Task bar and Progress bar controls of VB.NET
+- **Progress Bar** - It represents a Windows progress bar control.
+It is used to provide visual feedback to your users about the status of some task.
+It shows a bar that fills in from left to right as the operation progresses.
+Similar to what we all seen when downloading or sharing any content.

+- **Taskbar** - TODO
 ### Q15.
 Explain the steps to create a simple form using VB.NET
 ### Q16.
 Explain VB.NET Conditional and looping statements with a suitable example
 ### Q17.
 Explain Exception Handling in C# with example syntax